 100% of CPES graduates enroll in the top selective Master’s programs in France and internationally

 CPES, a new model for undergraduate education, has rivaled the leading international Bachelor’s programs since its creation in 2012.
-As proof, an analysis of the course’s four graduated classes shows that 100% of students have continued their studies in selective Master’s programs at top schools and universities in France and internationally.
+As proof, an analysis of the course’s four graduated classes shows that 100% of students have continued their studies in selective Master’s programs at top schools and universities in France and abroad.
 Regarding the class of 2017, Isabelle Catto, Vice-President of Bachelor's Degrees and Academic Affairs for PSL, adds:

-“In 2017, of the 73 graduates, 6 were admitted to Ecoles Normales Supérieures (ENS), 32 joined Master’s programs at PSL (Paris-Dauphine, EHESS, etc.) or other graduate schools (MINES ParisTech, ESPCI), 8 were admitted to Sciences Po, 4 joined Polytechnique (including 2 women!), and 7 went into Master’s programs abroad… we are very proud of their academic paths.
+“In 2017, of the 73 graduates, 6 were admitted to Ecoles Normales Supérieures (ENS), 32 joined Master’s programs at PSL (Paris-Dauphine, EHESS, etc.) or other graduate schools (MINES ParisTech, ESPCI), 8 were admitted to Sciences Po (IEP), 4 joined Ecole Polytechnique (including 2 women!), and 7 went into Master’s programs abroad… we are very proud of their academic paths.
 They offer fresh proof that CPES is meeting its goals of excellence, diversity, and success in rigorous Master’s-level studies.”

 On October 4, the entire 2018-2021 class will attend the opening lecture by professor Gilles Kepel, director of the Middle East and Mediterranean Chair at PSL, as part of the CPES annual lecture series.